Upsolver/Documentation_Old/UpSQL/TransformingData/filter-a-stream-using-the-where-clause.md

 # Filter a Stream Using The WHERE Clause

-UpSQL enables filtering a stream using the WHERE clause as in the familiar ANSI SQL.
+UpSQL enables filtering a stream using the WHERE clause as in ANSI SQL.

 **For the following examples, we will assume that:**

 1. Three events stream into the data source `heartbeat` over time:
 ```
 { "user_id": 1, “device_id”: 1234, “epoch” : 1520672112456, “heart_rate” : 81}
 { "user_id": 2, “device_id”: 5567, “epoch” : 1520672112456, “heart_rate” : 79}
 { "user_id": 1, “device_id”: 1234, “epoch” : 1520672113456, “heart_rate” : 102}
 ```
 2. Three events stream into data source `location` over time:
 ```
 {“user_id”: 1, “epoch” : 1573034761, “latitude” : 28.545926, “longitude” : 31.577451}
 {“user_id”: 2, “epoch” : 1573034761, “latitude” : 44.032321, “longitude” : 1.356295}
 {“user_id”: 1, “epoch” : 1573035761, “latitude” : 28.545926, “longitude” : 31.577451}
 ```

 **Example 1:**

 The following query: